 “How about here?” asked Turbo, motioning to a taco stand yards from our hotel.
 I grimaced and sat down to explain mole sauce and taquitos to the Bargain Hunter.

-had warned us about the state of the second-class train.
-It was to be
+All our research had warned us about the state of the second-class train.
+It was to be a dusty,